apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.ui.acls.enable</code></td>
+  <td><code>spark.acls.enable</code></td>
   <td>false</td>
   <td>
-    Whether Spark web ui acls should are enabled.
-If enabled, this checks to see if the user has access permissions to view the web ui.
-See <code>spark.ui.view.acls</code> for more details.
-    Also note this requires the user to be known, if the user comes across as null no checks are done.
-Filters can be used to authenticate and set the user.
+    Whether Spark acls should are enabled.
+If enabled, this checks to see if the user has access permissions to view or modify the job.
+Note this requires the user to be known, so if the user comes across as null no checks are done.
+Filters can be used with the UI to authenticate and set the user.
   </td>
 </tr>
 <tr>